Introducing The Venaseal™ Closure System

 The VenaSeal™ closure system uses an adhesive to close the vein.
 Thermal energy uses heat to close the vein.
 The intense heat requires a large volume of dilute numbing medicine, which is injected through multiple needle sticks.

-How quickly can patients return to normal activities post procedure?
+How quickly can I return to normal activities after my VenaSeal™ treatment?

 The VenaSeal™ closure system procedure is designed to minimize patient discomfort and reduce recovery time.
 After the procedure, a small bandage will be placed at the access site.
 Patients are able to rapidly return to normal activities.5 Additionally, patients have reported minimal bruising following the VenaSeal™ closure system procedure.8